U.S. regulator sues Musk for fraud, seek to remove him from Tesla

-NEW YORK/SAN FRANCISCO (Reuters) - The top U.S. securities regulator on Thursday accused Tesla Inc (TSLA.O) Chief Executive Elon Musk of fraud and sought to remove him from his role in charge of the electric car company, saying he made a series of “false and misleading” tweets about potentially taking Tesla private last month.
+NEW YORK/SAN FRANCISCO (Reuters) - The U.S. Securities and Exchange Commission on Thursday accused Tesla Inc Chief Executive Elon Musk of fraud and sought to remove him from his role in charge of the electric car company, saying he made a series of “false and misleading” tweets about potentially taking Tesla private last month.

-Musk, 47, is one of the highest-profile tech executives to be accused of fraud by the Securities and Exchange Commission (SEC).
-Losing its public face and guiding force would be a big blow for money-losing Tesla, which has a market value of more than $50 billion, chiefly because of investors’ belief in Musk’s leadership.
+Musk, 47, is the public face of Tesla and losing him would be a big blow for the money-losing car maker which has a market value of more than $50 billion, chiefly because of investors’ belief in Musk’s leadership.

 The Department of Justice, which has the authority to press criminal charges, has also questioned the company about Musk’s tweets, the company said this month.